 This doesn't mean, however, that each transportation company has the same level of expertise.
 At ATS, for example, we have extensive knowledge based on our intimate experiences with relevant regulations over the years.
 We also have close relationships with state officials who can help us make the right decisions.
-Because of this, we're able to intensively plan each route during the spring months to ensure customers are virtually unaffected by frost bans.
+Because of this, we're able to intensively plan each route during the spring months to ensure customers are as prepared as possible for frost bans.

-How Can Seasonal Weight Restrictions Affect My Shipments?
+How Can Seasonal Weight Restrictions Affect Your Shipments?

-If you're not working with a transportation company, like ATS, that can help you solve the problems presented by spring thaw, you may be unable to complete your shipment at all.
-In other cases, it may mean making alternative arrangements.
+If you're not working with a transportation company that can help you solve the problems presented by spring thaw, you may be unable to complete your shipment at all.
+Other times, if you do not have a knowledgeable transportation partner, you will likely be left making alternative arrangements for your freight.